 Let's just get right to it, I’m sure I’m not the only one who has heard friends complain about having to dish out an extra $5,000 in broker fees just to get their apartment.
 So, what exactly is the typical broker fee in NYC, and how exactly does this work?

 Well, there is not exactly a one size fits all scenario for this so let me break it down for you.
 There are “open listings” and there are “exclusive listings”.
 Whenever there are two brokers involved (one representing you and one representing the landlord) this almost always means there is a total of a 15% fee charged based on the annual rent.
-Heres an example, let's say you rent a $3,000 apartment and there is a 15% fee. $3000 x 12 (the annual rent) = $36,000 x 15% (the percentage charged) = $5400 broker fee!
+Here is an example, let's say you rent a $3,000 apartment and there is a 15% fee. $3000 x 12 (the annual rent) = $36,000 x 15% (the percentage charged) = $5400 broker fee!
 The fee is usually then split between the 2 brokers and split down further between the brokerages etc. One thing to note is that 90% of listings in new york are exclusive listings, meaning they will have a 15% fee.

 On an open listing, usually meaning only 1 broker is involved, there is usually more room for negotiation.
 Another name for this is “CYOF", this is broker speak for Collect Your Own Fee.
 It means the broker can charge you anywhere from a minimum of 1 month's rent to a maximum of 15% (it is unethical for any broker to charge more than 15% in NYC).
 Most brokerages will not allow their brokers to charge less than 1 month's rent so just have this in the back of your mind when you're looking to shop around.
 See this example Ad posted by a broker telling tenant agents they would have to collect their own broker fee because the listing agent is not willing to co-broker and split the fee they are collecting from the landlord.

 Now, let's dive into everyone's favorite fee type, “NO FEE!”.
 This can go a couple of different ways, but one important thing to remember is that there is no such thing as a free lunch, and this is especially true in New York!